 This collection, donated by Norfolk Public Library (Kirn Library, Sargeant Memorial Room Norfolk, Virginia 23510), is a gift to the Library of Virginia.Alternative Form Available

 Digital audio compact discs, VHS videocassette, and DVDs of files are available.
-Digital transfer (audio - .WAV files, video - .MPEG 2 - MPEG-2) produced from original tapes in 2007.Descriptive Summary
+Digital transfer (audio files in .WAV format, video in .MPEG 2 - MPEG-2) produced from original tapes in 2007.Descriptive Summary

-Henry Howell was born in Ghent, a suburb of Norfolk, Va., on September 5, 1920.
+Henry Howell was born in Ghent, a suburb of Norfolk, Virginia, on 5 September 1920.
 Following his graduation from high school, Howell attended the Norfolk division of the College of William and Mary (now Old Dominion University) for two years before transferring to the University of Virginia.
-Upon completion of a year of study there, he entered The University of Virginia law school graduating in 1943.
-Following brief tenures practicing law in West Palm Beach, Florida and as a law clerk serving Federal judges in Norfolk Va., he opened up his first law practice in partnership with Arthur Jett (Jett, Sykes, Howell) in 1950.
+Upon completion of a year of study there, he entered the University of Virginia law school graduating in 1943.
+Following brief tenures practicing law in West Palm Beach, Florida, and as a law clerk serving federal judges in Norfolk, he opened up his first law practice in partnership with Arthur Jett (Jett, Sykes, Howell) in 1950.
 In 1959, Howell left the firm but remained in Norfolk as a founding partner in a new law practice (Howell, Anninos, and Daugherty).
-He married Elizabeth McCarty of Portsmouth and the couple had three children.
+He married Elizabeth McCarty of Portsmouth and the couple eventually had three children.

 Howell began his career in politics as a campaign worker in the Democratic primary supporting Colonel Francis Pickens Miller's 1949 bid for governor of Virginia against John S. Battle.
 He later served as campaign co-manager in Norfolk during Miller's 1952 senatorial primary against Harry F. Byrd Sr. A candidate in 17 primary elections and 6 statewide campaigns, Howell first sought political office in 1953 but failed to capture the Democratic nomination for one of Norfolk's seats in the House of Delegates.
 In the years following that first unsuccessful campaign, Howell established himself on Virginia's political landscape and campaigned successfully as a Democrat for the House of Delegates in 1959 and 1963, the State Senate in 1965 and 1967 and, following the untimely death of J. Sergeant Reynolds, as an Independent in the 1971 special election to finish Reynolds' lieutenant governor term.

 Falling short of his goal in 1969, Howell's gubernatorial campaigns in the 1970's were much more successful.
 His second attempt in 1973 brought him closest to the governorship.
 With the Democrats not fielding a candidate, Howell ran as an Independent against former governor Miles Godwin, a conservative Democrat campaigning on the Republican ticket.
-Backed by organized labor, blacks, urban and suburban liberals and a large youth contingent, Howell took the lead in the early polling before Godwin surged ahead for good in the final weeks before the election and the final outcome determined by less than 15,000 votes.
+Backed by organized labor, blacks, urban and suburban liberals, and a large youth contingent, Howell took the lead in the early polling before Godwin surged ahead for good in the final weeks before the election.
+The final outcome was determined by less than 15,000 votes.

 His third and final attempt at the governorship came in 1977.
-Although being outspent 3 to 1, he managed to narrowly defeat Andrew Miller in the democratic primary only to lose to Republican candidate John Dalton in the general election.
-The race was considered very close until the end with Howell capturing a respectable 43 percent of vote.
+Although being outspent 3-to-1, he managed to narrowly defeat Andrew Miller in the Democratic primary only to lose to Republican candidate John Dalton in the general election.
+The race was considered very close until the end with Howell capturing a respectable 43 percent of the vote.
 The 1977 race for governor was the final one of his political career.
 Following the campaign Howell retired from Virginia politics and returned once again to practice law in the Norfolk firm of Howell, Daugherty, Brown and Lawrence.
-Henry Howell died on 7 July 1997 from conditions relating to cancer.Contents List
+Henry Howell died on 7 July 1997 from complications relating to cancer.Contents List